My toilet keeps clogging. Do I need to call a Plumber?

 Toilet Keeps Clogging?
 Check the Toliet Trap

-Another common source of clogs may be found in the toilet trap behind the bowl.
-These traps are designed to stop accidentally flushed items (like jewelry) from flowing too far down the line to be retrieved.
-When items build up or get stuck in the trap, your toilet can clog with every flush.
+Another common source of clogs may be the toilet trap behind the bowl.
+These traps are designed to prevent accidentally flushed items (like jewelry) from flowing too far down the line to be retrieved.
+However, your toilet can clog with every flush when items build up or get stuck in the trap.

 See the non-flushable items section above for the most common causes of trap clogs.

-For the do-it-yourselfers out there, you can attempt to unclog your own toilet trap by using a flanged toilet plunger to push clogged material through the trap or by using an auger to break up tougher clogs.
-Like all DIY projects, know your limits, and know when to call in a professional to unclog and clean your drains.
+For the do-it-yourselfers, you can attempt to unclog your toilet trap by using a flanged toilet plunger to push clogged material through the trap or by using a drill to break up more challenging clogs.
+Like all DIY projects, know your limits and when to call a professional to unclog and clean your drains.

 Another issue that could lead to clogs is a stopped-up toilet vent.
-These vents are built into toilets to allow fresh air into your home’s plumbing lines, and to help your toilet build pressure for strong, clog-preventing flushes.
+These vents are built into toilets to allow fresh air into your home’s plumbing lines and to help your toilet build pressure for intense, clog-preventing flushes.

 Can One Clogged Toilet Affect Another?

 Yes, one clogged toilet can affect another.
-When a toilet is clogged, it can cause the other toilets in the home to back up and overflow due to an increased pressure on the plumbing system.
+When a toilet is clogged, it can cause the other toilets in the home to back up and overflow due to increased pressure on the plumbing system.
 This occurs when water has nowhere else to go except out of the drain pipe and into other areas of your home.
 When this happens, you may notice water coming up through the other toilets in your home.
-Therefore, it is important to address a clogged toilet quickly and completely to avoid further damage or inconvenience.
+Therefore, addressing a clogged toilet wholly and quickly is vital to avoid further damage or inconvenience.

 Signs Your Clog Is Related to Toilet Vent Stoppage

-You can tell if your clog is related to a toilet vent stoppage if your toilet gurgles, if it smells like sewer in the house, or if slow drains (other toilets, sinks, or tubs) are an issue throughout the house.
-Since most toilet vents open onto a home’s roof, we do not recommend trying to fix these vents yourself unless you have experience doing so.
+You can tell if your clog is related to a toilet vent stoppage, if your toilet gurgles, smells like sewer in the house, or if slow drains (other toilets, sinks, or tubs) are an issue throughout the house.
+Since most toilet vents open onto a home’s roof, we do not recommend fixing these vents yourself unless you have experience doing so.
 If you suspect a clogged vent is your issue, it’s best to call Ben’s ProServ.

-One of the biggest problems that can be the cause of constantly clogging toilets is a clog in your sewer or drain lines.
-Every toilet, sink, tub, and wash machine in your home has a drain line that leads to the sewer line that carries waste out of the home and into your municipal sewage removal lines or septic system.
+One of the biggest problems that can cause constantly clogged toilets is a clog in your sewer or drain lines.
+Every toilet, sink, tub, and wash machine in your home has a drain line that leads to the sewer line, which carries waste out of the house and into your municipal sewage removal lines or septic system.

-Sewer line repairs are jobs for licensed plumbers, who have the advanced imaging tools to diagnose and find the exact location of the issue, and the proper tools to fix even the most complicated problems.
+Sewer line repairs are jobs for licensed plumbers with advanced imaging tools to diagnose and find the exact location of the issue and the proper tools to fix even the most complicated problems.

 If keeping things that don’t belong out of your toilets and using a plunger or auger doesn’t fix your toilet clog, it’s best to call Ben.
 The experienced, licensed, expert professionals at Ben’s ProServ will quickly determine what’s causing your recurring clog, fix it right, and get you and your toilet back into the proper flow.
 Call 856-347-3588 or contact us online now!